Can I retire with a £250k pension pot?

 Share this article:

-In your mid-40s, with £250,000 in your pension pot?
-Wondering if you really have to wait until 67 to retire?
-Well, perhaps not – with a little bit of planning and investing, you could retire early.
+In your mid-40s with £250,000 in your pension pot?
+Wondering if you really need to wait until 67 to retire?
+Perhaps not.
+With some thoughtful planning and investing, early retirement could be within reach.

 Determining your retirement expenses and setting realistic goals

-The Pension and Lifetime Savings Association and the University of Loughborough have researched the amount required per annum to provide a ‘comfortable retirement.’
-They concluded that, for an individual, it was around £37,300 a year.
-This sum certainly isn’t a lavish figure: it’s enough to provide £144 a week on food, enjoy three weeks of holiday in Europe, and spend around £1,500 a year on clothes, shoes, and gifts.[1]
-So, perhaps ‘mildly comfortable’ might be a more accurate description.
+So, what is a comfortable retirement?
+The Pension and Lifetime Savings Association (PLSA) and the University of Loughborough have researched the amount required per annum to provide a ‘comfortable retirement.’
+They concluded that, for an individual, it was around £43,900 a year.
+This sum certainly isn’t a lavish figure: it’s enough to provide around £75 a week on groceries, enjoy three weeks of holiday in Europe, and spend around £1,500 a year on clothes, shoes, and gifts.[1]

 How can you easily save for a more comfortable, early retirement?
-If your starting point is £250,000 in your pension, to achieve this, you’ll need to save and invest around £1,000 a month.
+If your starting point is £250,000 in your pension at 45, to achieve this, you’ll need to save and invest around £1,000 a month until you’re 60.
 If you are earning £80,000, that’s 15% of your annual salary.
 Of course, the majority of that could be made up by employer pension contributions, meaning a good chunk of it may not have to come out of your pocket.
 If you’re 45 today and your pot and monthly contributions are invested well, making a reasonably conservative 4% a year, by the time you arrive at your 60th birthday, you’ll have just under £700,000.

 The 4% Rule: A helpful tool for early retirees